southpaw99/Exodus/GitHub Addon/README.md

 **Git Browser TIPS:**

 Please ensure that you have the latest version of Kodi when you are using the Git Browser.
 Please make sure that you are installing the REPOSITORY only to ensure that you get all future updates.
-These filenames are always in the format repository.NAME-x-x-x.zip.
-Do not install the plugin.video.NAME zip files as this will not get you auto-updates in the future.
+These filenames are always in the format **repository.NAME-x-x-x.zip**.
+Do not install the **plugin.video.NAME** zip files as this will not get you auto-updates in the future.

 If you want to install Kodi addons and repositories quicker and easier, you must first have the Indigo Kodi plugin installed.